chrplr/PCBS/README.md

 Try it:

-- Open a Terminal, type `ipython3` and press "Return",
+- Open a Terminal, type `ipython` and press "Return",
 - After the prompt `In [1]: `, type `2**64` and 'Return'
 - Then, type the following lines in the ipython shell: